w3c/webref/packages/elements/README.md

 });
 ```

-For each spec, value is an object with a `spec` property that describes the specification, and an `elements` property that lists elements defined in the spec, as an array of objects with `name` and `interface` properties.
+For each spec, value is an object with a `spec` property that describes the specification, and an `elements` property that lists elements defined in the spec, as an array of objects with `name`, `interface` and `obsolete` properties.
 The `interface` property is not present for elements that do not implement an interface:

 ```js
 const elements = require('@webref/elements');